zaydiscold/jupiter-swap-tool/README.md

 ### Prewritten flows

 Automation presets (for example the Arpeggio rotation) are backed by `runPrewrittenFlow`.
-Each flow now owns a `swapCountRange` describing the hop window it should randomise across and an optional `requireTerminalSolHop` flag to guarantee the final leg returns to SOL.
-When invoked, the helper samples a hop target inside the declared range, converts it into whole cycles (six hops per cycle for Arpeggio), and enforces the per-flow minimum so runs never look abnormally short.
-The requested session duration is partitioned into random per-hop waits so the cumulative pause budget stays close to the operator’s target while still injecting jitter between swaps.
+Each flow owns a `swapCountRange` describing the hop window it should randomise across, a `minimumSwapCount` safeguard, and an optional `requireTerminalSolHop` flag to guarantee the final leg returns to SOL.
+When invoked, the helper samples a hop target inside the declared range, converts it into whole cycles (six hops per cycle for Arpeggio by default), and clamps the plan to the per-flow minimum so runs never look abnormally short.
+The requested session duration is partitioned into bounded, randomised per-hop waits — honouring each flow’s min/max wait constraints — so the cumulative pause budget stays close to the operator’s target while still injecting organic jitter between swaps.

 All swap commands print:
 - Input/output mint metadata (program ID + decimals).